- EU Monitoring: Current socio-political developments in Europe

 - For a Union of Equality: how the EU addresses structural inequality

-- Threat to equality and human rights: the anti-gender movement in Europe
+- Threat to democracy and human rights: the anti-gender movement in Europe

 EU Monitoring: Current socio-political developments in Europe